lammps/lammps/doc/src/Howto_lammps_gui.rst

 updated during a run.
 It will show "(none)" if there are no variables defined.
 Note that it is also possible to *set* :doc:`index style variables <variable>`, that would normally be set via command line flags, via the "Set Variables..." dialog from the ``Run`` menu.
-LAMMPS GUI will automatically set the variable "gui_run" to the current value of the run counter.
-That way it would be possible to automatically record a log for each run attempt by using the command
+LAMMPS-GUI automatically defines the variable "gui_run" to the current value of the run counter.
+That way it is possible to automatically record a separate log for each run attempt by using the command

 .. code-block:: LAMMPS